storj/docs/app/(docs)/object-mount/getting-started/intro/page.md

 Object Mount is intended to enable the usage of object storage as "hot storage" or as "first-class" storage.
 Whilst it is possible to use Object Mount to stage data from object storage locally, then run the task, and then upload the result back to object storage - Object Mount' performance and POSIX-compliance mean that you can now just *run the task* directly on object storage.

 Due to the "write-once-read-many" model of object storage, it does not always allow *efficient* partial modification in remote files or appending of new content.
 For many cases, our prediction engines, partial writes, client-side write-caching and other optimizations are enough to keep things running with great performance.
-For truly random, repeated writes our solution is {ref}`Object Mount Fusion <Object Mount-fusion-guide>`: combining the best of high-speed attached storage and object storage.
+For truly random, repeated writes our solution is [Object Mount Fusion](../getting-started/object-mount-fusion): combining the best of high-speed attached storage and object storage.

 ## Interception